Holy Mountain of China-Fanjingshan: An Island of metamorphic sea karst

 Geology

-The entire mountain region has some unusual rock formations, known as a metamorphic rock.
+The entire mountain region has some unusual rock formations, known as metamorphic rock.
 It is an island of metamorphic rock in a sea of karst, home to many plant and animal species that originated in the Tertiary period, between 65 and 2 million years ago.
-Surrounding geologic and climatic characteristics have shaped its flora which behaves as if it were on an island.
+Surrounding geologic and climatic characteristics have shaped its flora, which behaves as if it were on an island.

 History